MultiQC/MultiQC/docs/core/custom_content/index.md

 If this is the case, you can add to the MultiQC configuration to specify how input files should be parsed.

-As described in the above [_Data as part of MultiQC config_](#data-as-part-of-multiqc-config) section, this configuration should be held within a section called `custom_data` with a section-specific id.
+As described in the [Data as part of MultiQC config](#data-as-part-of-multiqc-config) section, this configuration should be held within a section called `custom_data` with a section-specific id.
 The only difference is that no `data` subsection is given and a search pattern for the given id must be supplied.

-Search patterns are added [as with any other module](http://multiqc.info/docs/#module-search-patterns).
+Search patterns are added [as with any other module](../getting_started/config.md#module-search-patterns).
 Ensure that the search pattern key is the same as your `custom_data` section ID.

 For example, a MultiQC config file could look as follows: